c-serafim/c-serafim/README.md

 # c-serafim

 # 1. About Me
-Hi !
-I'm Cristóvão Serafim, Data professional with a background in econometrics and VC.
+I'm Cristóvão Serafim, Data professional with a background in Economics.
 Based in Brooklyn, NY.

 # 2. Interests